Bankekind

 Bankekind is a locality situated in Linköping Municipality, Östergötland County, Sweden with 405 inhabitants in 2010.
-Bankekind was earlier called Svinstad (appr.
-Pigtown) but changed its name because of the pejorative connotations.
-It is known for its 13th-century church and the beautiful lake Svinstadsjön.
+Bankekind was earlier called Svinstad (ENG: Pigtown) but changed its name because of the pejorative connotations.
+It is known for its 13th-century church and the lake Svinstadsjön.

+It is primarily a commuter village but had its own nursery/ pre-school, primary school (school years, 0-3) and supported housing residence for the elderly.

 Bankekinds härad (Bankekind Hundred) was a hundred of Östergötland in Sweden.